 I am a psychotherapist, life coach, facilitator, educator, and visual and theater artist.
 One side of my family identified strongly as Native, but withheld our tribal heritage from us.
 I was raised without tribal identity or affiliation, or contact with other Native people.
 The other side identified as European and settler.
 In childhood I had a life-threatening case of Polio, an experience that taught me much about challenge, struggle, and healing, and continues to inform my work.

-I have practiced shamanic healing for almost forty years, and have learned from many generous teachers.
-I work with Nature and the spirits to aid individuals, families, and communities find healing and ease, in the present, and for generations past.
-I was raised without tribal affiliation or contact and my practice reflects the traditions and teachings of my teachers, rather than the knowledge of any singular people.
+I have been a shamanic practitioner for almost forty years, and have learned from many generous teachers.
+I work with Nature and the spirits to aid individuals, families, and communities to find healing and ease, in the present, and for generations past.
+My work reflects the teachings of my family and my teachers, rather than the knowledge of any singular tradition or tribe.

 Please Note: Many shamanic ideas and techniques can be useful in psychotherapy.
-However, traditional shamanic practice is not currently considered within the scope of practice within psychotherapy and may not be covered by insurance.
+However, traditional shamanic practice is not currently considered within the scope of practice for psychotherapy and may not be covered by insurance.